FractalZeroShadow/The-CoRE-Codex/BRIDGE/BotanicalBridge.md

 From quantum to cosmic, the same pattern:
 - Quantum: Wave function collapse at measurement
 - Cellular: Wolfram's automata at each step
-- Botanical: Plant bifurcation at δ intervals
+- Botanical: Plant bifurcation at $\delta$ intervals
-- Neural: Thought cascades at 4±1 depth
+- Neural: Thought cascades at $4±1$ depth
-- Cosmic: Galaxy formation at δ-scaled densities
+- Cosmic: Galaxy formation at $\delta$-scaled densities

 ### 8.2 The Living Proof